Iowa’s Great Panfish Lake

 Offering nearly 3,900 surface acres, West Okoboji is the second largest, behind Spirit Lake, in the chain.
 Its average depth is 38 feet, with a maximum of 136.
 It features numerous coves and bays that often offer protection from wind and waves on blustery days.
 Shorelines feature steep breaks that drop into the mid-lake depths.

-His tackle choices and presentations center on small jig heads, live bait or panfish plastics and where appropriate a small slip bobber.
-Among his go-to jigs in all the spots he mentions are the Hard-Rock Mooska®, Gill-Getter®, Bro Bug® and Hexi Fly®, always tipped with a waxworm, Impulse® Bro’s Bloodworm or live worm.
+His tackle choices and presentations center on small jig heads, live bait or panfish plastics, and where appropriate a small slip bobber.
+Among his go-to jigs in all the spots he mentions are the Gill-Getter®, Bro Bug® always tipped with a waxworm, Impulse® Bro’s Bloodworm, or live worm.

 1. Water in the doughnut-shaped Lazy Lagoon at the Tribogi boat ramp on the lake’s northwest end warms quickly just after ice-out, and is a key spot for early crappies and bluegills.
 Fish size 12 to 16 jig heads tight to the boat docks along the lagoon’s outer edge.
 Public docks allow anglers to fish afoot, dropping jigs straight down along the structures.
 Later on, fish jig-and-slip bobber rigs away from the docks.

-2. The Harbour is another protected area lined with private docks and accessible to boat fishermen.
+2. The Harbour is another protected area lined with private docks and access to boat fishermen.
 Fish jigs tipped with natural or soft plastic baits under a slip bobber for early-season crappies and ‘gills.
-Another option is a chartreuse Super-Glo Attractor Hook baited with a crappie minnow.
+Another option is a chartreuse hook baited with a crappie minnow.
 Panfish will likely be visible if the water’s clear, otherwise side-finding sonar will help in pinpointing docks that hold panfish.

 3. Miller’s Bay: From ice-out to mid-May concentrate on fishing the many docks and hoists lining its shoreline using the same jigs and presentations already mentioned.
 The canal leading south from the bay, all the way to and including Turtle Lake, features warm, shallow water and plenty of boat docks that provide prime early-spring panfish action as well.
 On warm, calm days, cast out away from the docks into the deeper water.